 - The stairways are carpeted with a brown low-lying carpet over concrete stairs.
 Each stair is finished with a brown plastic strip, ensuring that the carpet does not rise up at all.

 - The stairs are even, except for the very top stair, which is slightly higher than the others.

 - The stairway is 75cm wide between the hand rails on either side, which are made of squared-off varnished wood.

 - At the top and bottom there are small landings, each carpeted in the same way.

 - The communal stairways and entrance are lit by economy bulbs in the stairway, assisted by a lamp on the lower level at night.

 - There is also natural lighting from the windows/glazed doors at each level.

-- The outside of the mill, the driveway and the garden by the pools and BBQ hut is lit by economy bulbs until midnight each night.
+- The outside of the mill, and the garden by the pools and BBQ hut is lit by economy bulbs until midnight each night.
 The top car park is not lit.

 Lighting within the apartments is described below.